Melissa Quam, MA, LMFT

 Bachelor’s Degree: University of Wisconsin-Eau Claire, Eau Claire, WI

 Licensure: Licensed Marriage and Family Therapist

-Melissa joined the team at PrairieCare to create an adolescent Dialectical Behavior Therapy treatment track that would better serve the needs of the clients she was seeing in an outpatient setting, that wasn’t hospitalization.
+Melissa joined the team at PrairieCare to create an adolescent Dialectical Behavior Therapy treatment track that would better serve the needs of the clients she was seeing in an outpatient setting, as an alternative to, or step down from, psychiatric hospitalizatoin.
 Often people are struggling and need more intensive support, and she wanted to be part of providing more intensive options in our community.
-Aside from working individually with adolescents, I have special interest in helping parents and/or family systems improve their abilities to care for one another and meet the needs of the family system.
-She enjoys doing family therapy and/or teaching parent skills groups to help the adults involved with the adolescent feel more equipped to support the child they are bringing to my office.
+Aside from working individually with adolescents, she has special interest in helping parents and/or family systems improve their abilities to care for one another and meet the needs of the family system.
+She enjoys doing family therapy and/or teaching parent skills groups to help the caregivers involved with the adolescent feel more equipped to support the child they are bringing to my office.
 She believes that we are all doing the best we can with the tools we have, and hopes to help people have more tools that they feel capable using on a daily basis to maintain progress and create improvement in their lives.

 Quote from a patient “Instead of avoiding the hard stuff, you embraced it.
 You challenged every stubborn bone in my body, but never gave up on me.”
 “You helped save my life, and for that I will forever be grateful.
 Thank you for never giving up on me.”

 Melissa enjoys being engaged in relationships, both at work and at home.
 When she is not working, she likes to spend time with her husband, children, and other extended family members.
 She loves learning new things and can often be found reading 3-4 books at a time.

 American Association of Marriage and Family Therapy